Dshin24/Dshin24/README.md

 Documentation of Code:
 Variables:
-'strings': An array to load words from "eff_large_wordlist.txt" 'wordList': An array to store words after processing 'dieRolls': Stores the dice rolls
+- 'strings': An array to load words from "eff_large_wordlist.txt"
+- 'wordList': An array to store words after processing
+- 'dieRolls': Stores the dice rolls
-'listOfWords': List of generated words from dice rolls 'passphrase': Storws the current passphrase 'dieFaces': Array reprensenting die faces
+- 'listOfWords': List of generated words from dice rolls
+- 'passphrase': Stores the current passphrase
+- 'dieFaces': Array reprensenting die faces

 Functions
-'preload ()': Preloads the word list
+- 'preload ()': Preloads the word list
-'setup ()': Initializes canvas and word list
+- 'setup ()': Initializes canvas and word list
-'draw ()': Draws the canvas, including dice rolls and passphrase 'keyPressed ()': Handles the event when a key is pressed, generating a dice roll and updating the passphrase 'getWordForKey (key)': Returns word for a specific dice roll sequence 'isValidKey (key)': Validates if a key (dice roll sequence) is valid 'initializeWordList ()': Initializes the word list 'loadStringIntoList ()': Processes and load strings into word list
+- 'draw ()': Draws the canvas, including dice rolls and passphrase
+- 'keyPressed ()': Handles the event when a key is pressed, generating a dice roll and updating the passphrase
+- 'getWordForKey (key)': Returns word for a specific dice roll sequence
+- 'isValidKey (key)': Validates if a key (dice roll sequence) is valid
+- 'initializeWordList ()': Initializes the word list
+- 'loadStringIntoList ()': Processes and load strings into word list

 Two things I'm proud of:
 1. Efficiency and Key Validation: The 'isValidKey' fuction ensures that only valid dice roll sequences are used.
 This guarantees the reliability of the passphrase generation.